-This lonesome resonator slide guitar track contains the melodic sentiment of the South and the West.
+This lonesome resonator slide guitar music track contains the melodic sentiment of the South and the West.
 The recording is a single performance with flowing, human timing – without a metronome.
 Sounds of a bird and cricket rich, early autumn forest can also be mixed in for an added natural experience.
-This track is great for protagonists in sad, dire straits, or people between a rock and hard place in dramas or as a bed in documentary voice overs.
+This music is great for protagonists in sad, dire straits, or people between a rock and hard place in dramas or as a bed in documentary voice overs.
 Lonesome / Slide / Nature Sounds.

 |Track ID number:||23195|